telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/treelist.md

 ---
 title: TreeList
 page_title: TreeList | UI for ASP.NET Core HtmlHelpers
-description: "Learn the basics when working with the TreeList Html helper for ASP.NET Core (MVC 6 or ASP.NET Core MVC)."
+description: "Learn the basics when working with the TreeList HtmlHelper for ASP.NET Core (MVC 6 or ASP.NET Core MVC)."
 slug: htmlhelpers_treelist_aspnetcore
 ---

-# TreeList HtmlHelper
+# TreeList HtmlHelper Overview

 The TreeList HtmlHelper extension is a server-side wrapper for the [Kendo UI TreeList](http://demos.telerik.com/aspnet-mvc/treelist/index).